equinix-labs/BGP-Anycast-Workshop/BuildingWorkshop.md

 By default, 3 labs will be spun up (with 2 hosts per lab).
 This can be changed with the variable number_labs.

 ## Deploy the Lab Master

+The Lab Master is used by students to run Terraform and as a jump host to the deployed hosts.
+It will be setup with the required tools (Git and Terraform) for the students to use.

 Execute this Terraform to build the lab master.
 It will create the user accounts on the lab master (bgp01, bpg02, bpg03,...) and run Terraform within each user accounts.